makrai/notes/martin21-self-regu-deep-neu.md

   * Vapnik+ (1994) said
     * [VC] theory is derived for methods that minimize the empirical risk
-    * hE, multilayer nets cannot be viewed as minimizing the empirical risk over [the] entire set of functions implementable by the network
+    * hE, multilayer nets cannot be viewed as minimizing the empirical risk over the entire set of functions implementable by the network
   * It was originally assumed that local minima in the energy/loss surface were responsible for the inability of VC theory to describe NNs (Vapnik+ 1994),
     * getting trapped in local minima during training limited the number of possible functions realizable by the network
   * soon realized that the presence of local minima in the energy function was not a problem in practice (LeCun+ 1998; Duda+ 2001)
-    * More recently, this fact seems to have been rediscovered (Pascanu+ 2014;
-      Dauphin+ 2014; Goodfellow+ 2014; Soudry and Hoffer, 2017)
+    * More recently, this fact has been rediscovered (Pascanu+ 2014; Dauphin+ 2014; Goodfellow+ 2014; Soudry and Hoffer, 2017)
   * there were other theories of generalization based on statistical mechanics (Seung+ 1992; Watkin+ 1993; Haussler+ 1996; Engel and den Broeck, 2001),
     * fell out of favor in the ML/NN communities for technical and non-tech rea